AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 docker logs -f -n 100 $(docker ps -aq --filter name="astar-container")
 ```

-### Indexers and oracles
+### Indexers and Oracles

-To access data from indexers (lke The Graph) or Oracles (like Chainlink), you need to add the debug flags below to the node launch command, after the `astar-collator` line:
+To access data from indexers (like The Graph) or Oracles (like Chainlink), add the follwing debug flags to the node launch command, after the `astar-collator` line:

 `--ethapi=debug`

-### Upgrade node
+## Upgrade node

-When an upgrade is necessary, node operators are be notified in our [Discord](https://discord.gg/Z3nC9U4) and Element group.
+When a node upgrade is necessary, node operators are notified with instructions in the [Astar Dev Announcement Telegram](https://t.me/+cL4tGZiFAsJhMGJk), [Astar Discord](https://discord.gg/Z3nC9U4), and [Astar Node Upgrade Element channel](https://matrix.to/#/#shiden-runtime-ann:matrix.org).
+Join and follow any of these channels to receive news about node updates and node upgrades.

 To upgrade to the latest node version, stop and remove the actual container: